RongjiangWang/PSGRN-PSCMP_2020/README.md

 NOTE:

 A bug in a subroutine (pscokada.f) of PSCMP2020 was reported by users.
-It does not affect the computation results of the co- and post-seismic displacement fields, but it causes large errors in co- and post-seismic stress calculations.
-The related subroutine was updated on July 20, 2026.
+While it does not affect the computation of co- and post-seismic displacement fields or post-seismic stress fields, it causes large errors in co-seismic stress calculations.
+The affected subroutine was updated on July 20, 2026.